View the recent COVID-19 information for licensees

 The packaged liquor licence available to you depends on the hours you wish to trade and the location of your licensed premises.

-The Decision-Making Guidelines for packaged liquor (PDF, 132KB) for granting packaged liquor licences, including those that operate outside ordinary trading hours.
+The Decision-Making Guidelines for packaged liquor for granting packaged liquor licences, including those that operate outside ordinary trading hours.
 It considers the grant of packaged liquor licences within the objective of harm minimisation.

 It states that packaged liquor licences with trading hours that are greater than ordinary trading hours should only be granted by the Commission in exceptional circumstances, and that hours should not extend past midnight.